 Can you imagine such a life without the “greed motivation”?

 Nature itself so conditioned the entire Creation so there is competition.
 That is why we hear about “the survival of the fittest”.
+Everyone has an intrinsic desire for self preservation.

 If you are having difficulty grasping my point, I am going to highlight a number of instances to prove that “we are all motivated by GREED”.